The earliest films in the history of cinema

 #08 Le Manoir du diable (The House of the Devil) (1896)

 Unveiling the mystique of early cinematic craftsmanship, "The Devil's Castle" (1896), alternatively titled "The House of the Devil" in the United States and "The Haunted Castle" in Britain, is a three-minute silent horror masterpiece directed by the legendary Georges Méliès.
-Garnering a respectable 6.7/10 on IMDb and enjoying an 87% approval from Google users, this pioneering film immerses audiences in the eerie realms of trick filmmaking.
-Released by the Star Film Company on December 24, 1896, in Paris, "The Devil's Castle" embodies Méliès' innovative spirit as he utilizes silent storytelling to conjure an atmospheric and chilling narrative within the haunted confines of a castle.
-Serving as a precursor to the horror genre, the film mesmerizes viewers with its spectral illusions and devilish enchantments, contributing to Méliès' enduring legacy as a trailblazer in the early days of cinema.
-With its silent allure and imaginative storytelling, "The Devil's Castle" remains an evocative testament to the nascent art of filmmaking in the late 19th century.
+It was a film that received a respectable 6.7/10 on IMDb and enjoyed an 87% approval from Google users.
+This film pioneered audiences into the phantasmagoric realms of trick filmmaking.
+On December 24, 1896, The Star Film Company released "The Devil's Castle", which really leads one to consider the innovative nature of Méliès.
+He uses silent storytelling to evoke an atmospheric, chilling tale within the haunted confines of a castle.
+It was a forerunner of the horror genre that made the audience spellbound through its ghostly illusions and diabolical spells, further in an effort to establish Méliès as one of the founding fathers during the infancy years of the movie.
+Embedded in its plot, the silent charm and fantasy make "The Devil's Castle" remind one of cinematography in infancy during the late 19th century.

 #07 Lumière Brothers’ 10 short films (1895)